Self determination theory

 Conclusion

-Self-Determination Theory provides a robust framework for understanding motivation across various domains, including education, work, exercise, and health.
-Central to SDT is the fulfillment of basic psychological needs—autonomy, competence, and relatedness—which fosters intrinsic motivation and optimal functioning.
-The theory's applicability in diverse settings underscores its utility in promoting personal growth, well-being, and effective performance.
-Future research should continue to explore and integrate SDT with other motivational theories to further enhance its explanatory power and practical applications.
+Self-Determination Theory offers a robust framework for understanding human motivation across various domains.
+By emphasizing the importance of autonomy, competence, and relatedness, SDT provides valuable insights into how to foster intrinsic motivation and well-being.
+Future research should continue to explore the applications of SDT, refine measurement tools, and integrate the theory with other motivational frameworks to enhance its explanatory power and practical utility.

 Sources and full results